Member Login

 TRAINING

-The next step will be to shadow an ‘A’ or Evans Scholar caddie for a minimum of one round of golf.
+The next step will be to shadow an experienced caddie for a minimum of one round of golf.
 Again, the mentor caddie is to inform the Caddie Master if their caddie is acceptable to advance to a rookie caddie.

-Our Caddie Master will make occasional tours on the course to observe and do his/her own evaluations.
+Our Caddie Master will make occasional tours on the course to observe and do their own evaluations.
 Any issues will be discussed with the caddies as a whole or individually.

 Any attitude issues warrant dismissal.